sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 ### Dataspace

 - Each configured Dataspace Deployment Environment must have a running sovity Keycloak DAPS.
-- Each configured Dataspace Deployment Environment must have a running EDC Broker.
 - Each configured Dataspace Deployment Environment must have a running Logging House.
+- To make use of the Data Catalog, each configured Dataspace Deployment Environment must have a running EDC connector with the Broker Crawler Extension.

 The respective compatible versions can be found in the [CHANGELOG.md](../../../../CHANGELOG.md).